 The Plan is a defined contribution plan sponsored and administered by Ethan Allen Global, Inc. and its subsidiaries (collectively the "Company," the "Employer," or the "Plan Sponsor").
 The Plan was formed effective July 1, 1994 through the merger of the Retirement Program of Ethan Allen Inc. (the "Retirement Program") into the Ethan Allen 401(k) Employee Savings Plan.
 On January 1, 1999, the name of the Plan was changed from The Ethan Allen Profit Sharing and 401(k) Retirement Plan to The Ethan Allen Retirement Savings Plan.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA") and is a participant-directed defined contribution plan.
+The Plan was established for the purpose of providing retirement benefits for the U.S. employees of the Company.

 The Plan is administered by the Ethan Allen Retirement Committee (the "Committee"), members of which are appointed by the Company's Board of Directors.
 The Committee is responsible for the oversight of the Plan, determining appropriateness of the Plan's investments and monitoring investment performance.
-Great-West Trust Company, LLC (the "Trustee") is the directed trustee of the Plan while Great-West Life & Annuity Insurance Company (the "Recordkeeper") serves as the recordkeeper to maintain the individual accounts of each of the Plan's participants.
+Empower Trust Company, LLC (the "Trustee") is the directed trustee of the Plan while Empower Retirement, LLC (the "Recordkeeper"), a wholly-owned subsidiary of Empower Annuity Insurance Company of America, serves as the recordkeeper to maintain the individual accounts of each of the Plan's participants.